 CGS was upgraded to a full-fledged Institute of Governance Studies (IGS) in July 2007.
 It was a pioneering governance research institute in Bangladesh, undertaking research on governance issues of critical public interest alongside offering a post-graduate degree and professional training programs.

-BRAC University also established the BRAC Development Institute (BDI) in 2008 for promoting research and developing knowledge on practical solutions to issues of poverty, inequity, gender issues and social injustice.
-Professor Syed M Hashemi was the Founder-Director of the Institute upto the merger.
+BRAC University also established the BRAC Development Institute (BDI) in 2008 for promoting research and developing knowledge on practical solutions to the issues of poverty, inequity, gender, and social justice.

-In 2013, the BRAC University Board of Trustees merged the two prestigious institutes into BRAC Institute of Governance and Development with a view to transforming the institute into a regional centre of research on governance and development issues and to provide a space for academics and practitioners to come together to raise critical questions on development; to make a better and unified institute as governance and development are interrelated; to provide lessons on good practices; to advocate for pro-poor policies; and undertake robust research initiatives in areas of governance and development.
+But development is inextricably linked with governance.
+So, in 2013, the BRAC University Board of Trustees decided to merge these two institutes into what is known today as BRAC Institute of Governance and Development (BIGD) to transform the institute into a regional centre of excellence for governance and development research; to bring together academics and practitioners to raise critical questions on development; to provide lessons on good practices; and to advocate for pro-poor policies.

 Dr Sultan Hafeez Rahman, a reputed economist and a former Director General (South Asia) of Asian Development Bank (ADB), took the helm as Executive Director (ED) of the newly-established institute in 2013.

 He was succeeded by Dr Imran Matin, who has worked extensively at the intersection between international development and research in Bangladesh and globally.
 Dr Matin took charge of BIGD as the new ED in July 2018 and since then, has been guiding the BIGD family with a vision to transform the organization into a globally-recognized centre for rigorous research on policy and development interventions.